 Hantu speeds up in cold temperatures and slows in warm areas, making map knowledge and freezing room awareness genuinely important for survival.

-Obake can leave six-fingered handprints as a unique evidence type, which the Steam community guide on ghost danger tiers notes has a fairly high occurrence rate, though it doesn't guarantee six fingers every time.
-You can find that breakdown in the Steam community ghost danger tier list.
+Obake can leave six-fingered handprints as a unique evidence type.
+Community testing shows this happens with fairly high frequency, though it doesn't guarantee six fingers every time.
+The Steam community ghost danger tier list documents occurrence rates for this and other unique evidence markers.

 Yokai hunts at higher sanity thresholds if players are talking near it, which means a noisy team triggers hunts much earlier than expected.